-The world’s facing its most volatile challenges yet - from climate change and economic instability to healthcare crises and political turmoil.
+The world is facing its most volatile challenges yet - from climate change and economic instability to healthcare crises and political turmoil.

 Engineering can stand as a beacon of stability, offering innovative solutions to these issues.
 However, misdirected funding, outdated infrastructure and critical skills shortages are creating roadblocks.